 Take some time to think about what’s changed recently:

-Have a new competitor or changes to technology brought any threats or opportunities?
+Has a new competitor entered the market, has covid meant your audiences have different needs or challenges or have changes in technology brought any threats or opportunities?

-Has everyone else in your sector moved on or started offering something as standard and you’re getting left behind?
+Has everyone else in your sector started offering something as standard, or added digital access to their services and you’re getting left behind?
 Ensure you don’t stand out for the wrong reason.

 Another thing to be aware of is brand creep.
 What’s that?
 We see this a lot in the Charity sector especially where an organisation has changed what they do in order to give them the best opportunity to win a funding bid or to support a new group of beneficiaries.
 When they review they may find out that actually what they’re doing and who they’re supporting is different from what they initially set out to do.
 A bit of re-alignment might be needed in this case.